Sanela Diana Jenkins

-Sanela Diana Jenkins (born Sanela Dijana Ćatić; 1973) is an entrepreneur and philanthropist who was born and raised in Bosnia and Herzegovina.
-She currently resides in California.
+Sanela Diana Jenkins (born Sanela Dijana Ćatić; 1973) is a Bosnian entrepreneur and philanthropist who was born and raised in Bosnia and Herzegovina.
+She resides in California.
 Jenkins fled her home country during the siege of Sarajevo and immigrated to London, where she studied at City University, London.

 Career

-After graduating with a degree in Computer Science and Economics from City University, London, she acquired the swimwear line Melissa Odabash.

-In 2009, Sanela created and launched the Neuro line of functional beverages based in Sherman Oaks, California where she currently is President and CEO.
+After graduating with a degree in computer science and economics from City University, London, Jenkins acquired the swimwear line Melissa Odabash.
+In 2009, she created and launched the Neuro line of functional beverages based in Sherman Oaks, California where she is President and CEO.

-Diana Jenkins is the founder and CEO of D Empire Entertainment, a music label that represents emerging and established artists within the intersection of traditional and innovative media strategy, branding, publicity, recording, distribution and licensing.
+Jenkins is the founder and CEO of D Empire Entertainment, a music label.

 In 2021, Jenkins joined the cast of The Real Housewives of Beverly Hills for the twelfth season.
 She made her debut in May 2022.
 In January 2023, Jenkins departed the show after only one season.

-Jenkins and DEmpire Entertainment produced Sevap / Mitzvah which was released in 2023.
+Jenkins and D Empire Entertainment produced Sevap / Mitzvah which was released in 2023.
 Sevap/Mitzvah won best short film at the Humanitas Awards in October of 2023.